baruwaproject/baruwa2/docs/source/install/source/nginx-uwsgi.rst

 NGINX Configuration
 -------------------

-A sample configuration file is provided in the source tar ball with the contents below, you will modify and use this sample configuration file:
+A sample configuration file is provided in the source with the contents below, you will modify and use this sample configuration file:

 .. sourcecode:: nginx